AI, Jobs, and the Automation Trap: Where Is HCI?: Does Automation Dominate AI’s current Design Ethos?

+One may now wonder why the dominant focus of AI innovation remains on designing systems that operate autonomously.
+We offer four complementary explanations.

-The shift toward augmentation is not without challenges.
-Human-centered systems must carefully balance augmentation with concerns about job satisfaction and meaning at work~\cite{ghosh2024impact}.
-For example, Toner-Rodger~\cite{toner2024artificial} found that while pairing researchers with AI systems led to remarkable productivity gains---scientists discovered 44\% more materials and patent filings increased by 39\%---these advancements came at a cost to job satisfaction.
-A striking 82\% of the researchers reported feeling less fulfilled in their work.
-Such a finding highlights a paradox in human-AI collaboration: \emph{while AI can significantly enhance efficiency and innovation, it may inadvertently undermine the intrinsic rewards of creative and intellectual engagement}.
-As Shneiderman~\cite{shneiderman2020human} notes, achieving a balance requires not only technical innovation but also deep engagement with interdisciplinary research, participatory design processes, and policymaking that prioritizes inclusivity and equity.
+\textbf{Because augmenting humans is not easy.} Human-centered systems must carefully balance the benefits of AI with concerns around job satisfaction, meaning, and professional identity~\cite{ghosh2024impact}.
+For instance, Toner-Rodgers~\cite{toner2024artificial} found that pairing researchers with AI systems led to substantial productivity gains: scientists discovered 44\% more materials, and patent filings increased by 39\%.
+However, 82\% of them also reported feeling less fulfilled in their work.
+This highlights a paradox: \emph{while AI can boost efficiency and innovation, it may inadvertently diminish the intrinsic rewards of creative and intellectual engagement}~\cite{bainbridge1983ironies}.

-In this article, we aim to contribute to this dialogue by offering three key insights: \begin{enumerate} \item current patent trends highlight a systemic focus on automation over augmentation, suggesting a need for shifting AI's impact; \item the HCAI framework provides a viable path toward designing AI systems that empower workers and mitigate risks of job polarization; and \item actionable recommendations to enhance the translational impact of HCAI research by bridging the gap between academic innovation and real-world implementation. \end{enumerate}

-By focusing on augmentation, HCI researchers and practitioners have the opportunity to reshape AI's role in society, and foster a future where AI serves as a partner in human advancement rather than a force for displacement.